mmolerous/ORRT/README.txt

 Repository ORRT contains the code for the approach proposed by R. Blanquero, E. Carrizosa,
-C. Molero-Río and D. Romero Morales.
-A piece of this research can be found at: https://www.researchgate.net/publication/341099512_On_Sparse_Optimal_Regression_Trees
+C. Molero-Río and D. Romero Morales in: https://www.researchgate.net/publication/341099512_On_Sparse_Optimal_Regression_Trees

 All the files in this repository can be run in Python 3.8.